dafny-lang/dafny/docs/QuickReference.md

-Frame denotes a set of objects whose fields may be updated by the method, Post is a boolean expression denoting the method's postcondition, TerminationMetric is the method's variant function, and Body is a statement that implements the method.
+Frame denotes a set of objects whose fields may be updated by the method, Post is a boolean expression denoting the method's postcondition, TerminationMetric is the method's variant function, and Body is a sequence of statements that implements the method.
 Frame can be a list of expressions, each of which is a set of objects or a single object, the latter standing for the singleton set consisting of that one object.
 The method's frame is the union of these sets, plus the set of objects allocated by the method body.
 For example, if c and d are parameters of a class type C, then each line of